Please be ready with your application reference number starting with 'P'. For example P1234567

 The court will impose at least;

 Therefore, irrespective of the degree of the Drink Driving Offence, a PCA and DUI offence will show in a criminal record if handled by the court.
-It is a traffic offence on a police check.
+It is a traffic offence on a Nationally Coordinated Criminal History Check.

-No, all your tickets, including fines do not show up in a police check or your criminal records.
+No, all your tickets, including fines do not show up in a Nationally Coordinated Criminal History Check or your criminal records.
 However, they will remain in your Traffic records with the Police authorities.

 These records cannot be disclosed to the public but can be tendered as evidence in a court proceeding.